1. What is the Instrument for Pre-accession Assistance-IPA?

 The projects are selected through two methods:

-Call for Project Proposals Method: All institutions, other than the central public institutions, can submit their projects following the call for proposals to be announced by the Ministry of Science, Industry and Technology.
-Organizations such as the universities, R&D centres and chambers of industry are among this type of institutions.
+Call for Project Proposals: All institutions, other than central public institutions, can submit their projects following a call for proposals to be announced by our Ministry.
+Organizations such as universities, R&D centres and chambers of industry are among these types of institutions.

 6. Can SMEs apply directly and receive support for their projects?

 For the moment, no. However, efforts are ongoing for our Ministry to be accredited by the EU to provide direct grants to SMEs in the upcoming periods.
 This accreditation is expected to be finalized in 2018, and after completion of the accreditation SMEs will be able to directly apply to the Competitive Sectors Programme for grant support.